-The SERA (Suicide, Education, Research and Advocacy) Collaborative is dedicated to engaging, organizing, and working with the community to increase knowledge, resources, and support structures so all have access to the best suicide prevention and postvention programs.
-Created by Cincinnati Children's Hospital Medical Center in collaboration with a number of local agencies and school districts, the entity also serves as the outreach organization after the completion of a suicide by a student; they have a team of professionally trained individuals to provide guidance and counseling to both the students and staff.
-SERA's efforts are focused on providing programming to help support survivors and prevent suicide contagion through the following goals: 1.
-Identify and promote evidence based suicide prevention and postvention programs 2.
-Develop resource infrastructure to respond to postvention needs 3.
-Engage community leaders to raise awareness of these important issues 4.
-Establish advocacy in the schools and school leadership to provide the resources of time and effort to engage in prevention and postvention programs. mindpeacecincinnati.com/suicide To Join SERA please contact MindPeace at 513-803-0844
+The SERA (Suicide, Education, Research and Advocacy) Collaborative is dedicated to engaging, organizing, and working with the community to increase knowledge, resources, and support structures so all have access to the best suicide postvention programs.
+Created by Cincinnati Children's Hospital Medical Center in collaboration with a number of local agencies and school districts, the entity serves as an outreach organization after a student death by suicide.
+They have a team of professionally trained individuals to provide guidance and counseling to both students and staff.
+SERA's efforts are focused on providing programming to help support survivors and prevent suicide contagion by identifing and promoting evidence-based suicide postvention programs; Developing resource infrastructures to respond to postvention needs; engaging community leaders to raise awareness of these important issues. https://mindpeacecincinnati.com/suicide/ To Join SERA please contact MindPeace at 513-803-0844